Showing posts with label RT wisdoms. Show all posts

 12. Very old and very young

-13. people who are debilitated, paralyzed, bedridedn, unconscious
+13. people who are debilitated, paralyzed, bedridden, unconscious

 What medicines or therapies to give the patient is up to the doctor.
-Usually all of these patients get an antibiotic, however an antibiotic will not benefit patient's with viral pneumonia.
-They will also get something to control fever (Tylenol), nausea, fluids and, voila, a Q4 breathing treatments and, occasionally, respiratory support if the pneumonia gets bad enough.
+Usually all of these patients get an antibiotic, however an antibiotic will not benefit patients with viral pneumonia.
+They will also get something to control fever such as Tylenol and nausea.
+Fluids are beneficial to help the patient hydrate and spit up phlegm

-Just for the record, that first breathing treatment sometimes opens the patient up a bit, because that fluid breaking up may cause bronchospam and a wheeze, especially in COPD and asthma patients.
-But, despite what I have been told by many doctors, Albuterol will not cure pneumonia.
+In my experience that first breathing treatment sometimes opens the patient up a bit because that fluid breaking up may cause bronchospam and a wheeze, especially in COPD and asthma patients.

 Since nosocomial pneumonia is the most common infection acquired in hospitals, RTs and RNs have been given the responsibility of working together with patients to prevent pneumonia.